 Let’s look at some startling statistics around heart disease:

-- 1 in 4 women dies from heart disease in the United States each year.
+- One person dies every 33 seconds in the United States each year.

 - The most common cause of heart disease in both men and women is narrowing or blockage of the coronary arteries, the blood vessels that supply blood to the heart itself.

 - Heart disease is the leading cause of death for people of most ethnicities in the United States.